 Sharps bins were signed dated and not overfilled.
 A clinical waste disposal contract was in place and waste matter was securely stored within a designated, locked area at the rear of the property prior to collection.
-We highlighted to the practice that a clinical waste bag was not labelled with the practice postcode; the practice took immediate action to rectify this.
-This ensures that clinical waste can be traced back to source should there be any issues during transportation through to disposal.

 The practice had a robust sharps management policy which was clearly displayed and understood by all staff.
 Safer syringe systems were being used in the practice and single use items were used, where practical, to reduce the risks associated with cleaning sharp items such as matrix bands.
-Safer syringe systems help to prevent or minimise the risk of accidental injury.
-The dentists and nurses were responsible for safely disposing of the sharps that they generated which also reduced the risk of injury to staff.
+Safer syringe systems mean medical sharps that incorporate features or mechanisms to prevent or minimise the risk of accidental injury.
+Dentists were responsible for safely disposing of the sharps that they generated which also reduced the risk of injury to staff.